mattkanwisher/cryptofiend/README.md

 Make any neccessary changes to the config file.
 Run the application!

-## Donations

-If this framework helped you in any way, or you would like to support the developers working on it, please donate Bitcoin to: 1F5zVDgNjorJ51oGebSvNCrSAHpwGkUdDB

-## Binaries
+## Consulting

-Binaries will be published once the codebase reaches a stable condition.
+If you are interested in a custom crypto trading bot please contact me at hyper[at]hyperworks.nu